TOP

 Shower

 shower cap.
-Bring a shower cap to be sure.
+Bring a shower cap to be sure you have one.

 -